schoeberl/cae-lab/README.md

 echo -e 'SECTIONS {\n.text :{*(*)}\n}' > $HOME/linker.ld
 ```

-Test the VM by opening a terminal and starting the compiler with:
+Test the installation by opening a terminal and starting the compiler with:
 ```
 riscv64-linux-gnu-gcc
 ```